anirudhjak06/Ensemble-Modelling-and-Visualization-of-Data/README.md

 ## MINOR PROJECT

-I have built a minor project where I have analysed, cleaned the data, detected outliers in it and performed the Exploratory Data Analysis (EDA) for the given dataset.
+I have built a minor project where I have analysed the data, cleaned the data, detected outliers in it and performed the Exploratory Data Analysis (EDA) for the given dataset.
 Moreover, I have written the code to answer the following questions.
 However, the answers to the questions can be found here [**"Mini Project Answers.pdf"**][1].

 <pre>
 1) Which are the movies with the third lowest and third highest budget?